 With attorneys licensed across the country, Armstrong Teasdale serves a wide range of clients.
 In September 2018, the firm opened an office in Philadelphia, Pennsylvania.
 Increasing the firm’s presence on the east coast will further enhance the services provided to existing clients, as well as create opportunities for growth.

 “We are thrilled to welcome this team of distinguished real estate and trial lawyers to Armstrong Teasdale,” said Michael Chivell, chairman.
-“They have extensive experience and will add to our firm’s already robust practice in these areas.
-I look forward to the new year as we continue to identify opportunities to grow our east coast presence under Rich Scheff’s leadership.”
+“They have extensive experience and will add to our firm’s already robust practice in these areas.”

 Brucker has been practicing real estate law for more than 35 years.
 He concentrates his practice on cooperative and condominium matters, as well as handles a variety of refinancing and leasing transactions.
 Brucker has represented landlords and tenants in the rental of commercial and professional space for businesses, ranging from large medical practices to banks and “pop-up” retailers.